Native Americans renew protests of Kansas City Chiefs mascot

 LeValdo and other Native Americans will be pushing again for the Chiefs to abandon the team’s name, mascot and fan-driven ”tomahawk chop.”
 It’s the same goal they had in 2021 when the Chiefs were vying for a second-consecutive Super Bowl win in Tampa, Florida.

-“People are trying to be really positive about Kansas City and what it does and how like ‘Yes, sports binds us all together,’” said LeValdo, founder of the Kansas City-based Indigenous activist group Not In Our Honor, said at a news conference Thursday.
-“It’s not bringing our people into this celebration together.
+”People are trying to be really positive about Kansas City and what it does and how like `Yes, sports binds us all together,”’ LeValdo, founder of the Kansas City-based Indigenous activist group Not In Our Honor, said at a news conference Thursday. ”It’s not bringing our people into this celebration together.
 Really, it’s hurting us more because now it’s the bigger spotlight where you’re seeing this all over the world.”

 LeValdo will be joined by others from Kansas City and tribes in Arizona to demonstrate outside State Farm Stadium in Glendale.
 The president of the Kansas City franchise says he respects their right to protest.